mandiwise/space-camp-federation-demo/README.md

 This fork is different in these ways:
 * Uses Apollo's Studio services for Supergraph Schema Composition, Uplink, etc.
+* Example scripts for schema publish and checks via Apollo Studio & Rover CLI
+* Includes Helm Chart for deploying to Kubernetes
 * Includes script to build and push Docker images to DockerHub
-* Includes Helm Chart for deploying to Kubernetes

 ## Prerequisites for running on Kubernetes